 Admissions: Earn Your Way In

-To begin the admissions process you simply register—no application needed—for the following two graduate-level degree courses (both are available online):
+To begin the admissions process you simply register—no application needed—for the following two, graduate-level degree courses (available online):

-- To register, you'll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 42c.
+- To register, you'll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 42c Writing in the Sciences.

 Applying to the Degree Program